Divorce

 Filing for divorce is one of the most difficult decisions in life, especially if you and your spouse have been married for a long time, share children, or own a significant amount of assets.
 While the divorce process can be amicable and respectful for some couples, it can also be hotly contested for others.
 In order to obtain the most favorable outcome and protect your rights and best interests, you must hire an experienced divorce lawyer.

-Do not hesitate to call (214) 499-9647 and fill out our online contact form today to schedule a consultation with our McKinney divorce attorney.
+Do not hesitate to call (214) 499-9647 and fill out our online contact form to schedule a consultation with our McKinney divorce attorney.

-Texas Divorce Laws
+Requirements for Texas Divorce

 In order to file for a divorce in Texas, one of the spouses must have been living in the state for at least six continuous months.
 Additionally, one of the spouses must have been a resident of the county where the divorce is filed for a minimum 90 days.

+Marital assets are typically split equally when it comes to no-fault or uncontested divorces.
 On the other hand, if one spouse blames the other for the divorce, then the court will consider the reason when deciding property division.
 Common fault grounds include adultery, abandonment, cruel treatment, felony conviction, being institutionalized, etc.

 What are the Different Types of Divorce?